lamelyan/blog/_posts/2019-12-17-state-design-pattern.md

 ### Concrete state

-The following is a sample of a concreate state - New Booking.
+The following is a sample of a concrete state - New Booking.

 Note:
 1. Implements the abstract `BookingState` class